mlflow/mlflow-export-import/README_point.md

 ## Overview

-* Lower-level tools which allow you to control the target MLflow object's name.
-* Useful for copying an MLflow object to another user - either in same or different tracking server.
-* Are the basic building blocks for the bulk tools.

 ### Experiments
-  * Export experiments to a directory.
+  * Export experiment to a directory.
-  * Import experiments from a directory.
+  * Import experiment from a directory.

 ### Runs
-  * Export a run to  a directory.
+  * Export run to  a directory.
-  * Import a run from a directory.
+  * Import run from a directory.

 ### Registered Models
-  * Export a registered model to a directory.
+  * Export registered model to a directory.
-  * Import a registered model from a directory.
+  * Import registered model from a directory.
   * List all registered models.

 ## Experiments

-### Export Experiments
+### Export Experiment - XX

-There are two scripts to export experiments:
-* `export_experiment` - exports one experiment.
-* `export_experiment_list` - exports a list of  experiments.
+Export an experiment to a directory.

-Both accept either an experiment ID or name.
+Accepts either an experiment ID or name.

-#### export_experiment

-Export one experiment to a directory.

-##### Usage
+#### Usage

 ```
 export-experiment --help